zio/zio/docs/datatypes/stream/ztransducer.md

     .mapChunks(_.flatten)
 ```

-There is also a `ZTransducer.fromFunctionM` which is an effecful version of this constructor.
+There is also a `ZTransducer.fromFunctionZIO` which is an effecful version of this constructor.

 ## Built-in Transducers